damboeckmaxi/som-visualization-sdh-variants/README.md

 Provides visualizations for different SDH-Variants for SOMs

 # Prepare application
-* Set program arguments
+* Set program arguments correctly
-* JAVA - Path variable must be set
-* SOMTools must be permitted for everyone
+* SOMTools must be installed(with non root-permissions)